AS211869/letsencrypt-cname/README.md

 # Usage

 Create a DNS zone at DigitalOcean, and set your NS records for that (sub)domain to the DigitalOcean name servers.
+Enter this zone into a text file called `zone.txt`.

 ![DigitalOcean DNS](https://cdn.truewinter.dev/i/5f5e90.png)